dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 #SBATCH --array=0-2
 ```

-Copy and paste the above changes to the `.sbatch` file, then you can resume the run with `sbatch cute_cellrngr_cnts.sbatch`.
+Make the above changes to the `.sbatch` file, then resume the run with `sbatch cute_cellrngr_cnts.sbatch`.

 </details>